Employment Litigation: Summary Judgment Motion Strategies

 - California MSJ must be heard more than 30 days before trial

 - Statement of facts

-- What strategies should be implemented in planning for a motion for summary judgment?
+- What are the principal strategies for planning a motion for summary judgment in employment litigation?

-- What are the substantive considerations to be made in planning the motion?
+- What are the substantive considerations in planning the motion?